seL4/docs/processes/conduct.md

 And if someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
 Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could've communicated better — remember that it's your responsibility to make your fellow contributors comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to build trustworthy systems.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official seL4 venues; including official IRC channels (#sel4); mattermost, discourse, JIRA, GitHub repositories under sel4 and sel4proj; and all mailing lists on https://sel4.systems/lists/listinfo/.
+The enforcement policies listed above apply to all official seL4 venues; including  mattermost, discourse, JIRA, GitHub repositories under sel4 and sel4proj; and all mailing lists on https://sel4.systems/lists/listinfo/.
 For other projects adopting the seL4 Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 *Adapted from the [Node.js Policy on Trolling](http://blog.izs.me/post/30036893703/policy-on-trolling), [Robigalia Code of Conduct](https://robigalia.org/conduct.html), the [Rust code of conduct](https://github.com/rust-lang/rust-www/blob/master/en-US/conduct.md) as well as the [Contributor Covenant v1.4.0](https://www.contributor-covenant.org/version/1/4/).*